17 DEGREES: TIM’S STORY

 HENRY: Have you seen Monet?

-TIM: Who?
-(I didn’t know any better, but I should have been embarrassed, being at a school studying Impressionism and I didn’t even know who its founder was…).
+TIM: Moe who?
+(I should have been embarrassed, here I was studying Impressionism and being clueless who its founder was…).

 HENRY: Monet.
 Claude Monet.
 Never mind.
-You having trouble with that yellow block, eh?
+You’re having trouble with that yellow block, eh?
 Let me have your palette and brush.
-You can toss that tube of burnt umber, and the black, too.
+You can dump that tube of burnt umber, and the black, too.

 I watched as Henry drew from my piles of violet, blue, red, yellow, and white, to paint the most stunning, beautiful, true yellow block I’ve ever seen.
 He barely even used any yellow.
 I was stunned.
 I was hooked.
 As Henry handed me my palette, he said “This weekend, you two go to the museum in Boston and look at the Monets.
 M-O-N-E-T. Monet.”